scrabbletank/farhome-rules/rulesdoc.md

 In addition to beginner feats you also pick a race.
 The race determines your starting wounds, how far you can move with a move action and how many tiles you can move while sprinting, as well as your starting stat bonuses.

 Next, you get to set your attributes.
 You start with a -1 to all attributes and get 9 points to buy attributes.
 Attributes cost 1 point per attribute, or 2 points for attributes above 3.
 The maximum value you can have is 5.

-Finally you get 5 perk points to spend on additional features and abilities.

-### Perks
-You start with 5 perk points you can spend on the following actions:
+Choose an attribute gain proficiency in it's saving throw, starting it at 1.
+In addition you gain 4 proficiency points to spend on any skill, save, or abiltiy you are capable of.

+Finally, choose 2 of the following bonuses.

+#### Starting Bonuses
-- Gaining proficiency in an attribute saving throw
+- Gain proficiency in an attribute saving throw
-- Gaining proficiency in a magic type
+- Gain proficiency in a magic type
-- Gaining 4 proficiency points
+- Gain 4 proficiency points
-- Gaining 1 Feat
+- Learn 1 Feat
-- Gaining a maneuver and 2 proficiency with a weapon
+- Learn a maneuver and gain 2 proficiency with a weapon type
+- Increase your max wounds by 1
+- Gain 3 level 1 spell slots

+##### Variant Rule - Rolling for Attributes
+Instead of using the rules above for attributes, your group may decide to roll your scores.
+For each attribute roll 1 Superior, 3 Normal, and 1 Terrible die, adding up the total successes.
+The minimum score for an attribute is -2, with any rolls below that counting as -2 for the roll.

 ### Starting Equipment.
 Depending on your background you may start with additional gear.
 All players start with an adventuring kit containing a bedroll, 10 days of rations, a fire starter and 50ft of rope.
 In addition you start with 50 gold which you can spend on gear or upgrades.
 Any unspent gold becomes your characters starting money.

-\page

 | Cost | Upgrade |
 |:----:|:-------------|